 Name: Joanne Garrett

-This work was funded by the European Social Fund (ESF), the Peninsula Research Institute for Marine Renewable Energy (PRIMaRE), and Marine Energy in Far Peripheral and Island Communities (MERiFIC; funded by the European Regional Development Fund through the Interreg IV-A Programme).
+This work is funded primarily by the European Social Fund (ESF).
+Additional funding for research activities was from the Peninsula Research Institute for Marine Renewable Energy (PRIMaRE), MERiFIC (funded by the European Regional Development Fund through the Interreg IV-A programme), the Technology Strategy Board (TSB) and Fred Olsen Renewables.